mlcommons/ck/docs/tutorials/scc23-mlperf-inference-bert.md

 * `mlperf_submission_{N}_summary.json` - automatically generated summary of MLPerf results.
 * `mlperf_submission_{N}.run` - CM commands to run MLPerf BERT inference benchmark saved to this file.
 * `mlperf_submission_{N}.tstamps` - execution timestamps before and after CM command saved to this file.
-* `mlperf_submission_{N}.community.md` - your optimizations, improvements and extensions of the MLPerf BERT inference benchmark
+* `mlperf_submission_{N}.md` - your highglights, optimizations, improvements and extensions of the MLPerf BERT inference benchmark
    (new hardware backends, support for multi-node execution, batch size, quantization, etc).
    Note that you will need to provide a PR with open-source Apache 2.0 improvements to the [MLCommons inference repo](https://github.com/mlcommons/inference)